davidgohel/gdtools/README.md

 package `ggiraph` and `rvg` to allow font metric calculation but can also be used to compute the exact size a text would have with specific font options (size, bold, italic).

+Another set of functions is provided to support the collection of fonts from ‘Google Fonts’ in a cache.
+Their use is simple within ‘R Markdown’ documents and ‘shiny’ applications but also with graphic productions generated with the ‘ggiraph’, ‘ragg’ and ‘svglite’ packages or with tabular productions from the ‘flextable’ package.

 ## Installation